-Dear Creatives, I wanted to share a little easy tutorial for you before the Easter weekend.
-This is easy to do & really quick.
-I had been hunting around for glass dome cover to purchase locally, since we are in a small town area I guess nobody carries them!
+I had been hunting around for glass dome cover to purchase locally since we are in a small town area I guess nobody carries them!
 What?!!
-Oh, well moving on I search baking isles, for glass cake covers & none to be found only plastic.
+Oh, well moving on I search baking isles, for glass cake covers and none were to be found only plastic.
 I get it but, I am looking for Easter decor not going on a picnic.

 Searching around I find this vase on clearance.
-Ok, maybe if I turn it upside down it will be the perfect size to cover my figurine & make my table top pretty.
-The price was right $2.49 so try I must & here is what I came up with.
+Ok, maybe if I turn it upside down it will be the perfect size to cover my figurine like a dome to make my tabletop pretty.
+The price was right.

-- 1 plate or glass charger for the bottom (mine I had from clearance from Pier 1 years old)
+- 1 plate or glass charger for the bottom (mine I had from clearance from Pier 1)

 - 2 dried or fabric floral picks from Michaels or …